-A pivotal moment in the narrative centres around the removal of the sculpture of Queen Wilhelmina, located in the same square as the sculpture of Pengel, on the eve of Suriname’s independence.
-A photo from the archives of the Stichting Surinaams Museum shows Stuart Robles de Medina and colleagues during this removal.
+A statue of Queen Wilhelmina of the Netherlands stood in front of Fort Zeelandia; in 1974, she was moved from where she used to stand in front of the Governor’s Palace (now the Presidential Palace).
+A pivotal moment in Surinamese history centres around the removal of the sculpture of Queen Wilhelmina on the eve of Suriname’s independence.
+A photo from the archives of the Stichting Surinaams Museum shows the artist’s grandfather Stuart Robles de Medina and colleagues during this removal.
 The artist renders this photo in acrylic paint by enlarging it until the sculpture assumes life-size proportions.
-Attached to scaffolding akin to that seen in the original album photos, the monumental painting towers over the exhibition.
+Attached to scaffolding akin to that seen in the original album photos, the monumental painting towers over the viewer.
 Though not needing a complicated cast, the painting’s production is equally laborious as the artist applies coat after coat of various shades of metallic grey.

 Xavier Robles de Medina